OpenDSA/OpenDSA/RST/en/Glossary.rst

       A type together with a collection of operations to manipulate the type.

+   deallocated
    deallocation
-      Free the memory allocated by an unused object.
+      Free the memory allocated to an unused object.

    decision tree
       A theoretical construct for modeling the behavior of algorithms.